 According to a company statement, the product is for individuals and companies with one to three patents, patent applications, trademarks or trademark applications.

 The policies offer coverage of as much as $500,000 and terms of as many as three years, with a 10 percent copayment.
 This specific policy doesn’t cover software or website patents.

 Pre-existing infringement excludes the infringing activity from coverage, according to the company statement.

 Intellectual Property Insurance Services Corp. was founded in 1988 by Robert W. Fletcher, a chemical engineer turned patent lawyer, who has served as a patent counsel for Standard Oil Co. and General Electric Co.
-(GE)
+(GE:US)

 The European Patent Office experienced a 5.2 percent increase in patent filings last year over the previous year’s total.

 According to a statement from the EPO, in 2012 it received 257,744 filings.
 Top country filers were the U.S., with 24.6 percent of all applications, followed by Japan, with 20.1 percent; Germany, with 13.3 percent; China, with 7.3 percent; and Korea, with 5.6 percent.